openstack/python-openstackclient/doc/source/command-objects/volume-type.rst

     os volume type unset
         [--property <key>]
+        [--project <project>]
+        [--project-domain <project-domain>]
         <volume-type>

 .. option:: --property <key>

     Property to remove from volume type (repeat option to remove multiple properties)

+.. option:: --project <project>

+    Removes volume type access from project (name or ID) (admin only)

+    *Volume version 2 only*

+.. option:: --project-domain <project-domain>

+    Domain the project belongs to (name or ID).
+    This can be used in case collisions between project names exist.

 .. _volume_type_unset-volume-type:
 .. describe:: <volume-type>